cdilga/entifier/README.md

-# entifier
+# Entifier
 CS6120

-Keep in mind that the output of reverb is:
+> Extracting quality named entity relations in textual documents for visualisation and querying in a performant graph database

-Output Columns:
+Output Columns of ReVerb from OpenIE:
     1. filename
     2. sentence number
     3. arg1